nicolacalise3355/nicolacalise3355/README.md

 ## Other About
-👩‍💻 I'm currently working for HCLtech Limited and Avaloq in Lugano
+👩‍💻 I'm currently working for Blockstream in Lugano

 📫 How to reach me: nicolacalise3355@gmail.com